projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

    #.
 And a second item back in the containing list.
 No blank line
       needed, but it wouldn't hurt for readability.

-Definition lists (with a term and its definition) are a convenient way to document a word or phrase with an explanation.
-For example, this reST
+Definition lists (with one or more terms and their definition) are a convenient way to document a word or phrase with an explanation.
+For example, this reST content:
-content:

 .. code-block:: rest